Preparing the NDB Cluster for replication consists of the following steps:

 --skip-slave-startoption on the command line, or else include

-my.cnffile, or on the command line when starting the master mysqld process.
-See Section 21.6.6, “Starting NDB Cluster Replication (Single Replication Channel)”, for information regarding the latter option.
+my.cnffile, or on the command line when starting the source mysqld process.
+See Section 21.7.6, “Starting NDB Cluster Replication (Single Replication Channel)”, for more information.